nicedozie4u/Project18/project18.md

 ![](./images/create%20s3bucket.png)

-- Entering the following code to configure the backend:
+- Create a file called backend.tf and enter the following code to configure the backend:
 ```
 terraform {
   backend "s3" {